Daniel Gaul

 Daniel Gaul (born 1953) is an American judge for the Cuyahoga County Common Pleas Court.
 Gaul was first elected to the court in 1991.

 Early life and education

 Gaul was born in 1953.
 Gaul attended Notre Dame-Cathedral Latin School in Chardon, Ohio.
-After completing high school, Gault attended Cleveland State University, receiving an undergraduate degree in 1977.
-Gault later attended Capital University Law School and graduated with a juris doctor in 1981.
+After completing high school, Gaul attended Cleveland State University, receiving an undergraduate degree in 1977.
+Gaul later attended Capital University Law School and graduated with a juris doctor in 1981.
 He was admitted to the Ohio State Bar Association in 1981.

 Career

 Following his admission to the Ohio State Bar Association in 1981, Gaul began his career in private practice.
 In 1991, Gaul began serving as a judge for the Cuyahoga County Common Pleas Court.

 On October 7, 2010, the Ohio Supreme Court suspended Gaul for threatening to jail a defendant he thought was intimidating an elderly witness.
 In the 2007 trial, Gaul had threatened to have the witness "bound and gagged" and accused him of crimes including obstruction of justice, kidnapping, and smoking crack.
 The Ohio Supreme Court stayed the one-year suspension pending good behavior, allowing Gaul to continue working as a judge during the period.

 In 2012, Gaul won the general election for the judgeship against Edele Passalacqua with 69.81 percent of the vote.

 In 2017, the Eighth District Court of Appeals determined that Gaul had coerced a man, Carlton Heard, into pleading no contest to attempted murder, felonious assault, aggravated robbery, and other charges related to an October 2015 drive-by shooting.
 Gaul had sentenced Heard to fourteen years in prison after coercing him into the plea.
 The Eighth District court overturned Heard's plea and ordered that the case be assigned to a different judge.
 In the new trial, Heard was acquitted by a jury.

 In 2018, Gaul was featured on the true crime podcast Serial, which criticized him for his treatment of Black defendants, including using racial stereotypes, threatening to incarcerate defendants who were on probation for having children out of wedlock, and referring to Black defendants as "brother."
 Gaul was interviewed by producer Sarah Koenig and told her that he prefers to give defendants probation so that he has more control and supervision over the defendants who come through his courtroom.
 On November 6, 2018, Gaul was reelected in Cuyahoga County General Election, receiving 54.7 percent of the vote.